rojomisin/chef-play/README.md

 ### Attributes

 * `servicename` - Service name to run as.
-Default value: the `name` of the resource block
+Defaults to name of resource block.
-* `source` - URL to archive or directory path to exploded archive.
+* `source` - URI to archive or directory path to exploded archive.
 * `checksum` - The SHA-256 checksum of the file.
-Use to prevent the resource from re-downloading a file.
+Use to prevent resource from re-downloading a file.
-When the local file matches the checksum, the chef-client will not download it.
+When  local file matches the checksum, the chef-client will not download it.
 * `project_name` - Used to identify start script executable.
-Defaults to project name derived from standalone distribution filename, if project_name not provided.
+Defaults to project name derived from standalone distribution filename, if not provided.
 * `version` - Version of application.
-Defaults to version derived from standalone distribution filename, if version not provided.
+Defaults to version derived from standalone distribution filename, if not provided.
 Not needed if source is a directory.
 * `user` - User to run service as.
-Default value: `play`
+Default `play`.
 * `args` - Array of additional configuration arguments.
-Default value: empty array `[]`
+Default `[]`.
 * `config_variables` - Hash of application configuration variables required by application.conf.erb template.
-Default value: empty hash `{}`
+Default `{}`.
 * `config_template` - Path to configuration template.
 Path can be relative, or if the template file is outside dist path, absolute.
-Default value: `conf/application.conf.erb`
+Default `conf/application.conf.erb`.
 * `config_path` - Path to application configuration file.
 Path can be relative, or if the config file is outside standalone distribution, absolute.
 This is also the path to the location in which a file will be created and the name of the file to be managed by template.
-Default value: `conf/application.conf`
+Default `conf/application.conf`.
 * `pid_dir` - The pid directory.
-Default value: `/var/run/play`
+Default `/var/run/play`.

 ### Examples